 Yes, believe it or not, learning how to make lip balm is a marketable skill.
 Avid DIYers who concoct all sorts of creative projects can take that passion and channel it into a side business.
-Or, for fledgling entrepreneurs on the prowl for a new idea, DIY lip balm is a great product around which you can build a business.
+DIY lip balm is a great product for fledgling entrepreneurs on the prowl for a new idea to build a business around.

 It’s easy to take the below recipe and customize it to create your own natural lip balm to market.
 Because the ingredients are relatively inexpensive and it’s simple to make in your own kitchen, homemade lip balm is a viable way to turn a creative passion into a product.

 Why sell homemade lip balm?

 Homemade lip balm has become an essential lip care product for consumers.
 Grand View Research forecasts the global lip care market to reach $1.17 billion by 2025, averaging a 7.2% compounded growth rate each year.

 The market research company also reports an increase in awareness regarding personal care products.
 Rising lip care issues, such as chapping, splitting, and wrinkles, is estimated to further propel the demand for lip balm.
 It also predicts online sales as the main distribution channels for new entrants into the market.

 Lip balm is for everyone.
 Whether you use it daily or carry it around for when your lips dry out, it’s a helpful product for consumers.
 In fact, one study reported that 65.9% of people use lip balm daily.